SashaMatsun/matsun_lib_test/README.md

 # gan_lib_test
-just check how it looks
+just to check how it looks